-Response:
+Response 3:

-items do not need customization.
+The items do not need customization.
+The period may be extended for three months.
+An amendment to the RFP will follow.

 Question 4:

 Are the rooms for the Data Center at both locations prepared with raised floors, air conditioning, doors, cabling, and other necessary infrastructure?
 What would happen if the items were delivered but the Data Center rooms were not ready to achieve the required operational performance?